NormandaleWells/CSn/CS1/Preconditions.md

 It is the responsibility of the caller to establish the validity of an algorithm's precondition(s).
-An algorithm may check that its preconditions are met, but it may also fail - often spectacularly and without warning - if a precondition is violated.
+An algorithm may check that its preconditions are met, but it may also choose to simply fail - often spectacularly and without warning - if a precondition is violated.
 For example, the `sqrt` algorithm shown above will loop forever if the precondition is not met.